 The craft beer industry contributes to beer variety.
 This niche market does not include large breweries producing popular brands for mass distribution and consumption.
 Instead, craft brewers generate unique regional ales, pilsners, stouts, lagers, wheat beers, and other specialized formulations.
-This developing industry will likely contend with a number of ongoing challenges and opportunities during 2021.
+This developing industry will likely contend with several ongoing challenges and opportunities during 2021.
 Consider some of the issues currently impacting numerous businesses in this field:

 Persistent Environmental Challenges

 An issue of concern to many craft breweries relates to the vital importance of maintaining adequate, clean local water supplies.
 By its very nature, this industry depends extensively upon regional environmental conditions.
 Many fine craft beers require the use of water containing specific mineral combinations.
-Reportedly, every gallon of craft beer results in the utilization of up to seven gallons of water during the production process.
+Reportedly, every gallon of craft beer results in up to seven gallons of water during the production process.